Teresa Billington-Greig: Women's Social and Political Union (WSPU)

-Billington organised publicity and demonstrations, including on 25 April 1906, unveiling a 'Votes for Women' banner from the Ladies Gallery during the debate in the House of Commons to jeers and shouts.
-In June 1906, Billington was arrested in a fracas outside of the Chancellor of the Exchequer H. H. Asquith's home and accused of striking and kicking a police officer who arrested her.
+On 21 June 1906, Billington was arrested in a fracas outside of the Chancellor of the Exchequer H. H. Asquith's home and accused of striking and kicking a police officer who arrested her.
 Billington claimed that the police officer had grabbed her aggressively, causing her bruises, and an inflammation to her throat.
+This was backed up by the testimony of a witness.
 She refused to recognise the authority of the magistrates' court as women had played no part in defining the laws that it operated by.
 She was sentenced to a fine of £10 or two months in prison, and refused to pay the fine or have it paid for her.
 She became the first suffragette to be incarcerated in Holloway Prison.
-However, against her wishes, she was released within days after her fine was paid anonymously.
+However, against her wishes, she was released within days after her fine was paid by an anonymous reader of the Daily Mirror.
+The Daily Mirror interviewed her, where she explained she had been engaged for several years, but ‘refuses to be led to the altar until her war cry of “Votes for Women” passes into law.